NikHoh/jetbot_maze/README.md

 https://github.com/AprilRobotics/apriltag_ros

+Important: Since, you have already installed the apriltag_ros package globally on your JetBot with the command `sudo apt-get install ros-noetic-apriltag-ros`, you can skip the instructions to install it in your catkin workspace.
+It is already installed!
+The path to the package is `/opt/ros/noetic/share/apriltag_ros/`.

 Make sure that you don't copy/paste comments from the section "Quickstart" blindfold.
 Use the correct `src` folder (see the file structure above).

 #### Test apriltag